slgora/ex_situ_PGRFA_metrics/README.md

 2)Standardising taxa

 3)Computing the metrics
 This work is currently on-going.
+Clarify and clean code for PTFTW metrics

+4)Produce tables
+Code for tables goes here

 # General
 code:
 - General principle is that simple and clean code should make easier to collaborate and to identify and correct errors
-- When sharing code in the repository, do not include code used only for testing
+- When sharing code in the repository, do not include code used only for testing or inspecting the data (for example, "View(dataframe)")
 - Avoid redundant code (i.e. load same library multiple times in same script)
 - Avoid repeating the same code by creating functions